 NOTE: The ferries do not run every day, check here for the full schedule. you need to make your reservations online in advance to guarantee your spot.
 The ferry runs every other day in summer, once per week in the shoulder season, and does not run in winter.

-MORE THINGS TO DO IN VALDEZ
+MORE THINGS TO DO IN VALDEZ, WERE TO EAT, ACCOMMODATIONS:

-DAY 3 ALASKA ITINERARY: Exploring Valdez
+DAY 3: Exploring Valdez

 I learned that this facility, built-in 1981, is the largest single-species salmon hatchery in North America, incubating up to 270 million Pink salmon and 2 million Coho salmon each year.
 And every year, adults return to the hatchery in vast numbers—some 16 million pinks and 100,000 Cohos for spawning.